sarahnguyen7/data-512-homework_2/README.md

 | article_quality | String    | The ORES predicted article quality class (e.g., `FA`, `GA`, etc.). |

-## Known Issues
-A few articles were classified as "Korean" for their country, as they were dated before North and South Korea split.
-These articles went to neither country.
-"Korean" can be found in `wp_countries-no_match.txt`.

-## Special Considerations
-You should be a little careful with the data.
-Crawling Wikipedia categories to identify relevant page subsets can result in misleading and/or duplicate category labels.
-Naturally, the data crawl attempted to resolve these, but not all may have been caught.
-As well, Wikipedia categories are folksonomic, meaning there is very little control over how they are applied to pages.
-This means that the set of pages is very likely some kind of subset, and may have pages that are not actually about individual politicians.
-You should look for any data inconsistencies and document how you handle inconsistencies that you find.
-The population_by_country_AUG.2024.csv contains rows that provide cumulative regional population counts.
-These rows are distinguished by having ALL CAPS values in the 'geography' field (e.g. AFRICA, OCEANIA).
-These rows should not match the country values in politicians_by_country.AUG.2024.csv, but you will want to retain them so that you can report coverage and quality by region as specified in the analysis section below.

 ## Instructions for Use
 ### Installation
 Ensure you have Python 3.8 and above to install the required packages: